MiteshBhanushali/YesBankCloseStockPrice/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 # Regression Approach
-It will be a regression model to predict the final bonds_aaa values with the above predicted clusters.
+It will be a regression model to predict the final close values.

 The solution code is divided into the following sections: